-If you are a diver that feels the cold, or if you just want to dive in the clear waters of winter, a perfect fitting drysuit or wetsuit is essential!
+If you are a diver that feels the cold, or if you just want to dive in the clear waters of winter, a perfect fitting drysuit is essential!

-Dive Doctor has been supplying and repairing wetsuits and drysuits for over 25 years.
+Dive Doctor has been supplying and repairing drysuits for over 25 years.
 We are a supplier to the Navy, Police, DOC, NIWA, Customs, Universities and Dive shops, as well as individuals.

-The Dive Doctor offers a full range of wetsuits and drysuits by leading manufacturers including:
+The Dive Doctor offers a full range of drysuits by leading manufacturers including:

 Click on the brands above for more details.